CityScope/CityMatrix_Sim_AI/CityMatrixServer/README.md

 	$ python server.py
 	```

-It should now begin waiting to receive new cities from the Grasshopper client.
+The server should now begin waiting to receive new cities from the Grasshopper client.

 ## Common Problems